|Installing PHYLIP 3.6|

 What to do if the Avast virus-checking software complains: We have had several reports that the Avast virus-checking software will not allow PHYLIP 3.695 to be installed because it concludes that it contains a virus.
 It is complaining about our Java front end for program Drawgram (a file called DrawGramJava.exe).
 We have had this file checked carefully by our virus-checking company, Sophos, and they find no virus there.
 There is the invocation of a "shell" in that Java code that may alarm Avast, which is being overcautious.
 If you can extract and install the code on someone else's machine, one which has differemt virus-checking software, you then may be able to copy the folder over to your machine.

 Issue with Drawgram or Drawtree not finding .dll libraries.
 There has been a report that using Drawgram or Drawtree's Java front-end failed because a Dynamic Link Library (.dll file) is not found.
-This seems to be cured by installing the latest version of Java.
+This has happened when people have a 64-bit Windows system but install the 32-bit version of PHYLIP.
+There are now both 64- and 32-bit versions of the executables available.
+If the problem with finding DLL files persists in spite of you having the correct version of the Windows executables, try installing the latest version of Java.
 (Thanks to Isha Androiya).

 |Macintosh Mac OS X|